 What Are the Best Types of Virtual Assistants?

-There are many virtual assistant niches in the industry and it’s up to you to find the right fit for your business.
-To help you determine which on-demand virtual assistant you need, here are seven of the most popular types of virtual assistants available:
+There are many virtual assistant niches in the industry that can help you grow your business.
+Here are six of the most popular types of virtual assistants available:

-An administrative virtual assistant functions as a generalist who takes on clerical duties and other daily tasks in your business.
+A virtual administrative assistant functions as a generalist who takes on clerical duties and other daily tasks in your business.
 They are the most common VAs you can hire in the industry.
-Here are some things virtual assistants can do:
+Here are some things virtual admin assistants can do:

 - Online research